xaveagle/RBE2001/README.md

 https://www.eclipse.org/downloads/

-Install the C developemt version.
+Open the installer, select the C developemt version and install it.

 Once the install is done, open eclipse and go to the workbench.
 Open
 ```